Spring 2019 Senior Thesis Deadlines

-To be considered for the Departmental Thesis Prize, submit the final version of your Undergraduate Thesis to the Undergraduate Coordinator by March 29, 2019.
+To be considered for the Departmental Thesis Prize, submit the final version of your Undergraduate Thesis to the Undergraduate Coordinator by March 29, 2019 at 4:00pm.

 To qualify for departmental honors, submit the final version of your undergraduate thesis to your thesis advisor and complete the author agreement.
-Deliver one hard copy for departmental files along with the iThenticate review to the Undergraduate Coordinator and submit the digital copy for archiving via ScholarlyCommons by April 24, 2019.
+Deliver one hard copy for departmental files along with the iThenticate review to the Undergraduate Coordinator and submit the digital copy for archiving via ScholarlyCommons by April 24, 2019 at 5:00pm.
 See the Thesis Submission section below for more information.